NRJman/Task-manager/README.md

 ## Motivation

-It wasn't important for me to create great UI, when I did this job.
-My main goal was to sharpen my **OOP** skill in **JavaScript** language.
-Take a look at code to check this out,
+It wasn't important for me to create great UI, when I did this task.
+My main goal was to sharpen my **OOP** skills in **JavaScript** language.
+Take a look at the code to check this out,

 ## Running